Have fun this Halloween in your kitchen laboratory building Frankenstein’s Pretzel Monsters.

-Pretzel Dipping Sticks are longer and thicker than traditional pretzel sticks and shorter and thinner than the pretzel logs.
-They are the perfect size to all sorts of candy coated treats.
+Pretzel Dipping Sticks are longer and thicker than traditional pretzel sticks and shorter and thinner than pretzel logs.
+They are the perfect size for all sorts of candy-coated treats.

 I have had so much fun crafting sweet treats using the pretzel dipping sticks.

 So far I’ve made Chocolate Snowman Pretzels, Chocolate Penguin Pretzels, Chocolate Pretzel Reindeer, White Chocolate Pretzel Olaf, Chocolate Pretzel Scarecrows, Chocolate Pretzel Turkeys, Black Crow Pretzels, and White Chocolate Easter Chicks all out of chocolate-coated pretzels.